Polychlorinated biphenyl: Wisconsin

 From 1954 until 1971, the Fox River in Appleton, Wisconsin, had PCBs deposited into it from Appleton Paper/NCR, P.H.
 Gladfelter, Georgia-Pacific and other notable local paper manufacturing facilities.
 The Wisconsin DNR estimates that after wastewater treatment the PCB discharges to the Fox River due to production losses ranged from 81,000 kg to 138,000 kg.
 (178,572 lbs. to 304,235 lbs).
 The production of Carbon Copy Paper and its byproducts led to the discharge into the river.
 Fox River clean up is ongoing.

 Pacific Ocean

 Polychlorinated biphenyls have been discovered in organisms living in the Mariana Trench in the Pacific Ocean.
 Levels were as high as 1,900 nanograms per gram of amphipod tissue in the organisms analyzed.

 Regulation

 Japan

 In 1972 the Japanese government banned the production, use, and import of PCBs.

 Sweden

-In 1973, the use of PCBs in "open" or "dissipative" sources (such as plasticisers in paints and cements, casting agents, fire retardant fabric treatments and heat stabilizing additives for PVC electrical insulation, adhesives, paints and waterproofing, railroad ties) was banned in Sweden.
+In 1973, the use of PCBs in "open" or "dissipative" sources (such as plasticizers in paints and cements, casting agents, fire retardant fabric treatments and heat stabilizing additives for PVC electrical insulation, adhesives, paints and waterproofing, railroad ties) was banned in Sweden.